Overview of Canine Hypercalcemia

-Follow-up with your veterinarian for examinations and repeated measurements of blood calcium concentration.
+Administer any medications prescribed by your veterinarian.
+Follow-up with your veterinarian for physical examinations and repeated testing of blood calcium concentration.